wethod/learning-center-source/content/finance/index.md

 * Notes
 * Reimbursement value (always expressed in master currency)

-Based on [permission roles](/settings/index#permissions), users can view, edit, delete their own expenses and/or others's expenses.
+Based on [permission roles](/settings/index#permissions), users can view, edit, delete their own expenses and/or others' expenses.

 Users with permission to edit others' expenses can also change the owner of the expense when creating or updating it from the sidebar details.